wp-plugins/rizzi-guestbook/readme.txt

 Make sure the WP-ViperGB plugin is not installed on your site or there will be conflicts.

-1. Download the most recent version of [Rizzi-Guestbook](http://software.jamrizzi.com/store/products/rizzi-guestbook/).
+1. Download the most recent version of [Rizzi Guestbook](http://software.jamrizzi.com/store/products/rizzi-guestbook/).

 2. Login to your WordPress admin panel.